Benzinga readers often choose Interactive Brokers as the best international broker.

 If you’ve traded through a brokerage in the United States, you’ve probably paid a flat-rate commission fee.
 For example, if you’re buying Tesla stock through Ally Invest, you’ll pay a flat $4.99 commission no matter if you buy a single share or you buy 1,000 shares, as long as your buy is done in a single movement.

-What to Look for in an International Broker
+What to Look for in the Best International Brokers

 Not every broker offers access to every market in the world.
 Research the specific international markets you’re interested in and look for a brokerage firm that offers access to those markets.
 You may have to open more than one account if you’re interested in trading on multiple international markets.